geez0x1/CompliantJointToolbox/README.md

 1. To set up the required paths, run `setCJTPaths.m`.
 2. In the root of the toolbox, you will find the following directories:

+    - `examples`: A set of MATLAB and Simulink examples demonstrating various functionalities;
     - `lib`: Simulink blocks that come with the library - controllers, models and observers;
     - `model`: Mathematical description of the various models and their components;
     - `param`: Parameter files for several example actuators;